 The principal market risk we face is foreign currency exchange rate risk.
-We face this risk, in part, as a result of entering into transactions denominated in currencies other than Canadian dollars, particularly those denominated in U.S. dollars and Euros.
-We also hold non-Canadian dollar denominated cash and cash equivalents, accounts receivable and accounts payable, which are primarily denominated in U.S. dollars.
+We face this risk, in part, as a result of entering into transactions denominated in and holding currencies other than U.S. dollars, particularly those denominated in Canadian dollars and Euros.
+We also hold non-U.S. dollar denominated cash and cash equivalents, marketable securities, accounts receivable and accounts payable, which are primarily denominated in Canadian dollars.

 Changes in foreign currency exchange rates can create significant foreign exchange gains or losses to us.
-Our current foreign currency risk is primarily with the U.S. dollar as a majority of our non-Canadian dollar denominated expenses are denominated in U.S. dollars.
-To limit our exposure to volatility in currency markets, we estimate our anticipated expenses that will be denominated in currencies other than the Canadian dollar and then purchase a corresponding amount of the relevant foreign currency at the current spot rate.
-Once these estimated expense amounts are acquired, we do not hedge our exposure and thus assume the risk of future gains or losses on the amounts of foreign currency held.
-The impact of an adverse change in foreign exchange rates may be offset in the event we receive a milestone payment from a foreign collaborator.
-At September 30, 2014, we held cash and cash equivalents of \$6.3 million denominated in U.S. dollars.
-A hypothetical 10% increase (decrease) in the value of the U.S. dollar would result in a foreign exchange gain (loss) of \$0.6 million being recorded in the Statement of Operations on the translation of these U.S. dollar cash and cash equivalent balances into the Canadian dollar functional currency.
+Our current foreign currency risk is primarily with the Canadian dollar, as a majority of our non-U.S. dollar denominated expenses are denominated in Canadian dollars and the majority of our cash and cash equivalents and marketable securities are held in Canadian dollars.
+To limit our exposure to volatility in currency markets, we estimate our anticipated expenses that will be denominated in Canadian and U.S. dollars and then purchase a corresponding amount of Canadian or U.S. dollars at the current spot rate.
+Once these estimated expense amounts are acquired, we do not hedge our exposure and thus assume the risk of future gains or losses on the amounts of Canadian dollars held.
+At March 31, 2015, we held cash and cash equivalents and marketable securities of \$54.5 million denominated in Canadian dollars.
+A hypothetical 10% increase (decrease) in the value of the Canadian dollar would result in a foreign exchange gain (loss) of \$5.5 million being recorded in the Statement of Operations on the translation of these Canadian dollar cash and cash equivalent and marketable securities balances into the U.S. dollar functional currency.